tongni1975/spark-nlp/docs/en/annotators.md

     - `getDupsLimit()`: maximum duplicate of characters in a word to consider.
 Defaults to **2**
     - `getFrequencyThreshold()`: minimum frequency of words to be considered from training.
 Increase if training set is `LARGE`.
 Defaults to **0**.
     - `getMaxEditDistance()`: max edit distance characters to derive strings from a word.
+    - `getLazyAnnotator()`: Whether `Symmetric SpellChecker` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**